This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During a Pap smear:

 - You will lie on your back and place your feet on footrests called stirrups.
 Your healthcare provider will gently insert a device called a speculum into your vagina.
-The speculum is used to open the walls of your vagina so he can see your cervix.
+The speculum is used to open the walls of your vagina so your provider can see your cervix.

-- Your healthcare provider will gently scrape your cervix and vaginal areas for cell samples.
+- Your provider will gently take cell samples from your cervix and vagina.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.
-A test for Human Papillomavirus (HPV) may be done at the same time.
-HPV is a sexually transmitted virus that can cause changes in cervical cell.
+A test for human papillomavirus (HPV) may be done at the same time.
+HPV is a sexually transmitted virus that can cause changes in cervical cells.

-Pap smears should start at 21 years of age.
-Pap smears are usually done every 3 years.
-You may need a Pap smear more often if you have any of the following:
+Pap smears usually start at age 21 and continue until age 65.
+A Pap smear alone may be done every 3 years.
+An HPV test alone or with a Pap smear may be done every 5 years, starting at age 30.
+You may need Pap smears more often or after age 65 if you have any of the following:

 - A weak immune system

 - Exposure to diethylstilbestrol (DES) medicine when your mother was pregnant with you

 - It has been 3 weeks and you do not have test results.

 - You have questions or concerns about your condition or care.